With unique insight and expertise, we can help

 There’s no doubt that job hunting can be daunting.
 There are lots of factors to consider.
 Remember to take a deep breath and use the self-knowledge and experience you’ve already developed.
 Weeding out unsuitable jobs with good research and common sense means you’ll be able to focus on the really promising opportunities.

-Don’t forget, your Hourglass Education Consultant will be able to guide you through this process.
+Don’t forget, your Hourglass consultant will be able to guide you through this process.
 We have spent years getting to know our schools and their people.

 Most importantly, we know which schools are best for NQTs.
 And we’re here to help.